Current information on bin collections, how to deal with waste if you're self-isolating and Community Recycling Centres being closed.

 MVDC runs a fortnightly garden waste collection service which offers residents an easy and convenient way to recycle all year round.

-MVDC offers a bulky waste collection service for bulky household items, rubble and plasterboard.
+MVDC offers a bulky waste collection service for bulky household items.

 Textiles and Electrical items